EvilBytecode/Roblox-QR-Code-Logger/README.md

 # 📝 License
 - Distributed under the “Commons Clause” License Condition v1.0 for more information.
 - i dont like skids!! so dont be the one to skid, i would need to take legal action against you 😠!!

+# Dont know how to install python and add it to path? https://github.com/KDot227/PythonPathFixer